Print

 Description

-This double crust chicken pot pie is perfect when you’re looking for comfort food and don’t have all the time and energy in the world to whip it up!
-Make sure you check out the step-by-step photos at the bottom of the page, as well as my notes at the end of this recipe.
+This double crust chicken pot pie is perfect when you’re looking for cold weather comfort food.
+Check out the step-by-step photos above, as well as my Notes at the end of this recipe.

 Ingredients

-• 1 pound skinless boneless chicken breast, cubed
+• 1 pound (450g) skinless boneless chicken breast or thighs, cubed

 • 1 cup (about 130g) sliced carrots (about 2 carrots)